 True was founded in 2006 by Jon Callaghan and Phil Black, who previously worked together at Summit Partners during the dotcom boom of the ’90s.

 True Ventures is the premiere early stage venture capital firm founded in 2006.
-True Ventures is a Silicon Valley-based venture capital firm that invests in early-stage technology startups.
-With three funds and approximately $600 milli... read more »
+True Ventures is a Silicon Valley-based venture capital firm that invests in early-stage technology startups. ...
+All True Ventures news »